open-dis/opendis7-source-generator/README.md

 This work is driven by two specifications.

 * *IEEE Std 1278.1-2012, IEEE Standard for Distributed Interactive Simulation—Application Protocols*
-* *SISO-REF-010-v25, 2018-08-29, Simulation Interoperability Standards Organization, Inc.*
+* *SISO-REF-010 Enumerations, Simulation Interoperability Standards Organization (SISO).*

-The first describes the DIS protocol in detail -- specifying application algorithms as well as the precise format of network data.
-The second enumerates specific values for fields within the network data which correspond to actual entities in the real world.
+The first reference describes the DIS protocol in detail -- specifying application algorithms as well as the precise format of network data.
+The second reference enumerates specific values for fields within the network data which correspond to actual entities in the real world.

 The SISO specification is issued in several file formats.
-One of these is XML and that file is used directly by this project.
-The IEEE specification is textual and preliminary work was required to describe its contents in several XML files.
-Both the SISO file and the IEEE-based XML files used as input to this project are found in the **`XML`** directory.
+One of these is XML and the latest version of that file is used directly by this project.
+The IEEE specification is textual and initial work was required to describe its defined data structures in a set of XML files.
+Both the SISO file and the IEEE-based XML files used as input to this project are found in the [xml](https://github.com/open-dis/opendis7-source-generator/tree/master/xml) subdirectory.

-A **`SAX`** ("Simple API for XML") Java implementation is used to process the XML input files.
-String templates for the various output classes are used to define the basic structure of the generated code, and these files are found in the **`stringTemplates/edu/moves/dis7/source/generator`** directory.
+String templates for the various output classes are used to define the basic structure of the generated code, and these files are found in the [stringTemplates/edu/nps/moves/dis7/source/generator](https://github.com/open-dis/opendis7-source-generator/tree/master/stringTemplates/edu/nps/moves/dis7/source/generator} directory.

 <h3>Development Environment</h3>

-The Ant build.xml is greatly improved and build tasks are now simply performed.
+The Ant [build.xml](build.xml) is greatly improved and build tasks are now simply performed.
+The underlying build process for autogenerating complex software library in separate projects like this is quite involved.

-The Java language is inherently cross-platform and any OS on any hardware for which a Java run-time is available should *theoretically* support running of this project.
+The Java language is inherently cross-platform and any OS on any hardware for which a Java run-time is available should support running of this project.
 However, the configuration used by the initial developer is the following:

-1. Apache **Netbeans 17** Integrated Development Environment ("IDE")
+1. Apache **Netbeans 19** Integrated Development Environment ("IDE")
-2. Apache **Ant** Java build tool version 1.10.13
+2. Apache **Ant** Java build tool version 1.10.14
 3. **Git** version control system (for downloading project; supported in Netbeans)
-4. OpenJdk Java version 20
+4. OpenJdk Java version **OpenJdk 21.0.1**

-Please see [Savage Developers Guide](https://savage.nps.edu/Savage/developers.html) for our current recommended development settings.
+Please see [Savage Developers Guide](https://savage.nps.edu/Savage/developers.html) to find our current recommended development settings for using each of these tools.

-The project is hosted on **github.com** and the support files which are used to define the project structure are also included.
+The project is hosted at [github.com/open-dis/opendis7-source-generator](https://github.com/open-dis/opendis7-source-generator) and the support files which are used to define the project structure are also included.
 Following the procedure below, a simple download, then a small number of additional steps are all that are required to build the source files for a DIS distribution.

 The project does not automatically download run-time dependencies like a **Maven**-based project.
 Only one external dependency is used, and that is the Apache **Commons-IO** library.
 The jar for that is found in the `libs/` directory of the project.